'Goojenga to yahan sirf Jai Shri Ram': Kangana Ranaut reacts to Pathaan being called 'triumph of love over hate'

 A day after praising Shah Rukh Khan-starrer Pathaan, Kangana Ranaut took a dig at the film being called a 'triumph of love over hate.'
 She further stated that despite the country's love for the movie Pathaan, Indians will still chant Jai Shri Ram.

-The actress' comment sounded vicious as she shared her feeling with a distasteful opinion.
-On her Twitter, Kangana Ranaut wrote, "All those who are claiming Pathan is triumph of love over hate, I agree but whose love over whose hate?
+Taking to her Twitter on Friday morning, Kangana Ranaut wrote, "All those who are claiming Pathan is triumph of love over hate, I agree but whose love over whose hate?
 Let’s be precise, whose is buying tickets and making it a success?
 Yes it is India’s love and inclusiveness where eighty percent Hindus lives and yet a film called Pathan."
 Ranaut further continued that Indians have loved the film, despite the movie having shown 'enemy nation' Pakistan in good light.
 She tweeted, "Which shows our enemy nation Pakistan and ISIS in good light is running successfully, it is this spirit of India beyond hate and judgements that makes it Mahan… it is the love of India that has triumphed hate and petty politics of enemies."

-At last, Kangana tweeted something that sounded hateful.
-"Lekin all those who are having high hopes please note… Pathan sirf ek film ho sakti hai … goonjega toh yahan sirf Jai Shri Ram (Whoever has high hopes please note, Pathaan is just a film.
-The country echo Jai Shri Ram)."
+Then Kangana added that Pathaan is just a film but will not have a larger impact on the country.
+She added, "Lekin all those who are having high hopes please note… Pathan sirf ek film ho sakti hai … goonjega toh yahan sirf Jai Shri Ram (Whoever has high hopes please note, Pathaan is just a film.
+The country will still echo Jai Shri Ram)."

 Here are the tweets